companje/companje.nl/pages/js.md

 ---

 ## empty cache and hard reload
-right click the reload button in the browser
+open the console, then right click the reload button in the browser

 ## contentEditable bookmarklet
 <a href='javascript:document.querySelectorAll("*").forEach(e=>e.contentEditable = true);'>Edit</a>